-Biblical prophesies do not describe the future with the detail that current or past events were recorded.
-Initially, Old Testament prophesies were thought to describe a single event of the coming of a Messiah, or Savior.
+Initially, Old Testament prophecies were thought to describe a single event of the coming of a Messiah, or Savior.
 Many believed the Messiah would conquer Rome as a military or political leader.

 Micah 5:2 and Isaiah 7:14, among others, all prophesy a coming Savior.
 Some describe His death and His resurrection, as in Isaiah 53:8–12 and Daniel 9:26.
 Many see in Zechariah 12:10 a hint that the "pierced" Messiah will appear again.